China tells Vietnam to halt oil exploration in disputed waters

 The South China Sea is one of Asia's most sensitive military hotspots whose profile has been raised by a newly assertive China.

 The mounting disputes come at a time when China is flexing increasing naval might, including the launch of its first aircraft carrier in September and the test flights of its first two models of a stealth jet fighter, one of which is believed to be designed to land on aircraft carriers.
-(Additional reporting by Terril Yue Jones and Ben Blanchard and Andrew Quinn in Washington; Editing by Nick Macfie)
+(Additional reporting by Terril Yue Jones and Ben Blanchard; Editing by Nick Macfie)